PrintM3D/Quad-Fusion-Docs/supported-printers/prusa-i3-mk2s.md

 Make sure you make the same connections, in the same location, that are described and pictured below.
 {% endhint %}

-To begin, the bed's heater wire will be attached to the Duet Maestro here:
+To begin, the bed's heater wire will be attaching to the Duet Maestro here:

 ![](../.gitbook/assets/image%20%2888%29.png)